-The allocation of investment assets with the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
+The allocation of investment assets within the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Assets are managed on a total return basis with a long-term objective of continuing to offer a sustainable health care program for current and future retirees.
 OPERS' primary goal is to achieve and maintain a fully funded status for the benefits provided through the defined pension plans.
 Health care is a discretionary benefit.
-The table below displays the Board-approved asset allocation policy for 2018 and the long-term expected real rates of return:
+The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected real rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
+For each major asset class that is included in the Health Care's portfolio's target asset allocation as of December 31, 2019, these best estimates are summarized in the following table:

 Weighted Average Long-Term

 Target Expected Real Rate of Return

 Asset Class Allocation (Arithmetic)

-Fixed Income 34.00 % 2.42 %
+Fixed Income 36.00 % 1.53 %

-Domestic Equities 21.00 6.21
+Domestic Equities 21.00 5.75

-REITs 6.00 5.98
+Real Estate Investment Trusts 6.00 5.69

-International Equities 22.00 7.83
+International Equities 23.00 7.66

-Other investments 17.00 5.57
+Other Investments 14.00 4.90

-Total 100.00 % 5.16 %
+Total 100.00 % 4.55 %